A Moroccan Metropolis: The Essential Travel Guide to Casablanca

 Rising majestically above Casablanca's coastline, the colossal Hassan II Mosque commands attention.
 Completed in 1993, this architectural marvel is one of the world’s largest mosques and Morocco's most ambitious building project.

-Its intricately decorated prayer hall accommodates 25,000 worshippers while the vast courtyard (boasting a retractable roof) welcomes over 80,000 people.
-Soaring 200 metres above the mosque is one of the tallest minarets on Earth while every surface is lavishly adorned with religious motifs.
+Its intricately decorated prayer hall accommodates 25,000 worshippers while the vast courtyard welcomes over 80,000 people.
+Every surface is lavishly adorned with zellige tiles and religious motifs while soaring above it all is one of the tallest minarets on Earth.

-For those short on time, Casablanca's highlights can easily be seen during a half-day city tour.
-Stops include the Hassan II Mosque, bustling Marché Central and the Quartier Habous, as well as the scenic Corniche boardwalk and downtown's Place Mohamed V.
+For those short on time, Casablanca's highlights (including the Hassan II Mosque) can be explored during a half-day city tour.
+Additional stops include Marché Central and Quartier Habous, as well as the scenic Corniche boardwalk and downtown's Place Mohamed V.

 Stroll along the Corniche